Yandex Cloud

 • PRODUCTION: For stable versions of your applications.

 • PRESTABLE: For testing purposes.
-The prestable environment is similar to the production environment and likewise covered by the SLA, but it is the first of the two to get new features, improvements, and bug fixes.
-In the prestable environment, you can test the new versions for compatibility with your application.
+The prestable environment is similar to the production environment and likewise covered by an SLA, but it is the first to get new features, improvements, and bug fixes.
+In the prestable environment, you can test new versions for compatibility with your application.

 • Specify the DBMS version.

-5. Under Host class, select:
+5. Under Network settings, select:

 • Select the disk type.